jaivigneshvenugopal/dotfiles/README.md

 ### Plugins

 #### nerdtree
+*Note that opening a file closes nerdtree*

 To open/close nerdtree:
 ```
 CTRL + n
 ```

 To open file/folders in nerdtree:
 ```
 o
 ```